boxen/puppet-tower/README.md

-# Dropbox Puppet Module for Boxen
+# Tower Puppet Module for Boxen

 Install [Tower](http://www.git-tower.com), an easy way to share files and folders on Mac OS X.